WallarooLabs/wally/book/getting-started/run-a-wallaroo-application.md

 There are a few Wallaroo support applications that you'll be interacting with for the first time:

-- Our Metrics UI that allows you to monitor the performance and health of your applications.
+- Our Metrics UI allows you to monitor the performance and health of your applications.
 - Giles receiver is designed to capture TCP output from Wallaroo applications.
 - Giles sender is used to send test data into Wallaroo applications over TCP.
 - Machida, our program for running Wallaroo Python applications.